The Prairie Band Potawatomi Nation government operates 22 departments providing a wide array of services to the general membership.

 In 2018, three major construction projects were completed which include the Language and Culture Center, the Behavioral Health Facility and the Southwood Estates housing subdivision.
 Administration also helped oversee the Fire Keeper Elder Center Refresh.

 In 2019, Administration leadership plan to submit an application to fund a rehabilitation project for the Elder Duplexes located on K Road and they will finalize the conveyance process in order to begin conveying the homes on N1 Lane.
-The houses on N1 Lane were the first Low-Income Housing Tax Credit (LIHTC) housing available on the reservation.
+The houses on N1 Lane were the first Low-Income Housing Tax Credit (LIHTC) housing available on the common land.

 Administration offices are located at the Government Center, Upper Level and staff can be reached at 785-966-4000.